Home » Water Quality » Water Test » 4 Ways to Test Water Hardness (Easy Methods)

 5. Put it down

-6. If the soap and water solution you just shook didn’t produce any bubbles but only turned cloudy, you have hard water.
+6. If the soap and water solution doesn’t produce any bubbles but only turns cloudy, you have hard water.

-The soap buds test is the most traditional method for testing water hardness, but as you may have already concluded, it doesn’t give you a water hardness number, so it’s not the most accurate or informative method.
+The soap buds test is the most traditional method for testing water hardness.
+Yet, as you may have already concluded, it doesn’t give you a water hardness number, so it’s not the most accurate or informative method.

 3. Use a Water Testing Kit